-The consolidated financial statements incorporate the results of Webis Holdings plc and its subsidiaries ("the Group").
+The consolidated financial statements incorporate the results of the Group.
 Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue until the date that such control ceases.
 Control exists when the Group has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.